iNKORE-NET/Translations/namespaces/site-home/content/community/rules-topics.en-us.md

 ## How It Works

 Off-topic discussions and topics that don't fit other channels should be only discussed in the `General`, `Off-Topic` or `Entertainment` channels.
 These channels are designed for casual conversations and off-topic discussions.
 All non-work, non-technical, or casual chatter (e.g., jokes, hobbies, random questions) must go here as well.
 These stuff are strictly prohibited in other channels.
+Product-related topics are not allowed in the `General`, `Off-Topic` or `Entertainment` channels.

 Only discuss topics directly related to the <u>channel's purpose</u>. *e.g., "Desktop Development" → desktop coding/software talk only (**Strictly technical**, and no mobile or web development, which have their own channels)*.
 Post in the correct channel.
 If unsure, ask moderators first.
 No unrelated discussions (e.g., memes, off-topic questions).